-Generally, the amount disclosed in the Loan Estimate column is the same as the amount disclosed on the Loan Estimate or a revised Loan Estimate. (§ 1026.38(i)(1)(i), (3)(i), (4)(i), (5)(i), (6)(i), (7)(i), (8)(i), (9)(i)) The amounts disclosed in the Loan Estimate column are rounded to the nearest dollar in order to match the corresponding amount disclosed on the Loan Estimate's Calculating Cash to Close table.
-(Comment 38(i)-2) The amounts in the Final column are calculated using the same methods that were used for the Calculating Cash to Close table on the Loan Estimate, except that the amounts used to determine the amounts are the amounts disclosed on the Closing Disclosure or determined at consummation.
+The amounts disclosed in the Loan Estimate column are the same as the amounts disclosed on the most recent Loan Estimate provided to the consumer. (§ 1026.38(i)(1)(i), (3)(i), (4)(i), (5)(i), (6)(i), (7)(i), (8)(i), (9)(i)) The amounts disclosed in the Loan Estimate column are rounded to the nearest dollar in order to match the corresponding amount disclosed on the Loan Estimate's Calculating Cash to Close table.
 (Comment 38(i)-2)

+Generally, the amounts in the Final column are calculated using the same methods that were used for the Calculating Cash to Close table on the Loan Estimate, and must be based on the best information reasonably available to the creditor at the time that the Closing Disclosure is provided to the consumer.
+(Comment 38(i)-2)

 When the answer to the question Did this change? is Yes, indicate where the consumer can find the amounts that have changed on the Loan Estimate.
-For example, if the Seller Credit amount changed, the creditor can indicate that the consumer should "See Seller Credits in Section L." (Comment 38(i)-3) Other examples of language for these items are found in example form H-25(B) in appendix H of Regulation Z.
+If the Seller Credit amount changed and the change is attributable only to general seller credits, the creditor may disclose "See Seller Credits in Section L." (Comment 38(i)-3) See Comment 38(i)(7)(iii)(A)-1 for additional statements a creditor may use if the Seller Credit amount changes.
+Examples of language for disclosing changes to other items are found in example form H-25(B) in appendix H of Regulation Z.